Starrcade '87: Chi-Town Heat: Event

 Next, Lex Luger (accompanied by J. J. Dillon) defended the NWA United States Heavyweight Champions against Dusty Rhodes in a steel cage match.
 Johnny Weaver held the key to the cage.
 Rhodes would be suspended for 90 days if he lost.
-The match started back and forth until Luger sent Rhodes's head into the cage, and ground his head against it.
+The match started back and forth until Luger sent Rhodes's head into the cage and ground his head against it.
 Luger attacked Rhodes's left arm until Rhodes fought back and applied the sleeper hold.
 Dillon attacked Weaver with a chair and took the key.
 As the referee attempted to stop Dillon from unlocking the door, Luger ran into him, and Dillon threw in the chair.
 Luger attempted to pick it up, and Rhodes performed a DDT on the chair.
 Rhodes then pinned him to win the match and the title.

-In the main event was Ron Garvin defended the NWA World Heavyweight Championship against Ric Flair.
-Garvin had the advantage with forehand chops, mounted punches and the Garvin Stomp.
+In the main event, Ron Garvin failed to defend the NWA World Heavyweight Championship against Ric Flair.
+Garvin had the advantage with forehand chops, mounted punches, and the Garvin Stomp.
 After they exchanged chops, Flair hit Garvin with a low blow and an inverted atomic drop.
 Flair targeted the left leg, hit a shin breaker and applied the figure four leglock.
 Garvin fought back after blocking Flair's attempts to send his head into the cage.
-Garvin hit Flair into the cage, applied a figure four leglock and performed a diving crossbody.
+Garvin hit Flair into the cage, applied a figure four leglock, and performed a diving crossbody.
 Garvin punched Flair, who countered with an inverted atomic drop.
-Flair then reversed an Irish whip, sent Garvin's head into the cage, and pinned him to win the match and the title.
+Flair then reversed an Irish whip, sent Garvin's head into the cage with a hotshot, and pinned him to win the match and the title.